Sailing the Danube: Our Avalon River Cruise

 Our View from Melk Abbey - Melk, Austria

-After exploring the Rhine with AmaWaterways, I was excited to take on the Danube Dreams sailing, this time with Avalon Waterways!
-I went on this journey with my mom, and I’m so glad I did.
-The look on her face as we boarded the Avalon Envision and explored both small towns and grand cities made this trip an unforgettable adventure I’ll cherish forever.
+After exploring the Rhine with AmaWaterways, I was thrilled to set sail on the Danube Dreams itinerary with Avalon Waterways!
+This time, I had the pleasure of sharing the experience with my mom, and I’m so glad I did.
+Watching the look on her face as we boarded the Avalon Envision and visited both charming small towns and grand cities made this trip truly unforgettable.

-Our journey began in Budapest, Hungary, and let me tell you—this city took my breath away!
-It’s cosmopolitan, with wide boulevards and awe-inspiring historic architecture.
-As I wandered the streets, I couldn't help but marvel at the contrast to my Rhine river cruise.
-That’s when I realized—when people ask me if they should sail the Rhine or the Danube, my answer now is simple: it’s not about which one to choose, it’s about which one to sail first.
+Our journey began in Budapest, Hungary, and let me tell you—this city is absolutely breathtaking!
+It has a cosmopolitan vibe, with wide boulevards and awe-inspiring historic architecture.
+As I walked through the city, I couldn’t help but compare it to my Rhine river cruise.
+That’s when it hit me—when people ask me whether to sail the Rhine or the Danube, my answer is simple: it’s not about choosing one over the other, it’s about deciding which one to sail first!

 Bratislava, Slovakia

-Our next stop was Bratislava, and I absolutely loved it here!
-The Old Town Square was full of shops, including a vintage thrift shop where I scored some fun blazers.
-The city is full of hidden courtyards, narrow streets, and colorful buildings everywhere you turn.
-It’s a super walkable city, and there are quirky statues like “Cumil,” the “Man at Work” statue, perfect for photo ops!
-We also stumbled into a charming old-time candy store, adding a little extra sweetness to our day.
+Next, we made our way to Bratislava, and I was absolutely charmed!
+The Old Town Square is full of unique shops, and I even found a vintage thrift shop where I picked up a few fun blazers.
+The city has narrow streets, hidden courtyards, and colorful buildings around every corner.
+It’s super walkable, and there are quirky statues—like Cumil, the “Man at Work”—that make for great photo ops.
+We even stumbled upon a charming candy store, which added a sweet little surprise to our day.

 Vienna, Austria